DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The gap between the advertised price and your final bill usually comes down to how the quote is constructed.
 Clinics set the from-price against the smallest unit they sell, one area, one standard brand, one visit, then price anything beyond that as a separate line.
 The Advertising Standards Authority expects an advertised 'from' price to be one that a reasonable number of customers could genuinely pay, not just a single stripped-back booking, which is worth knowing if a quote never seems to land anywhere near the figure you searched for.
 Ask for a second area, request a named premium brand, or need a top-up because the first pass settled unevenly, and each of those sits outside the headline figure you searched for.
 None of this is dishonest so much as it is how a largely unregulated service prices itself, the same way a clinic might quote a single Lip fillers syringe then suggest a full one is needed for the look you described, or offer Profhilo as an add-on once you are already booked in.
+Who owns the clinic matters too.
+A large chain with a central booking system tends to run a fixed, published price list with less room to move, while an independent clinic run by the injector themselves often prices on the day, based on how they read the room and what they think a client will pay.
+Neither model is automatically cheaper, but they behave differently: the chain's headline price is more likely to be the real price, and the independent's headline price is more likely to be an opening offer.
+Location does its own work on top of that.
+A clinic in a wealthier part of a big city carries higher rent, higher staff cost and a client base that is used to paying more, and that overhead shows up in the quote regardless of how straightforward the treatment itself is.
+A clinic twenty minutes away in a less expensive area, run by an equally qualified prescriber, can genuinely charge less for exactly the same syringe and the same expertise.
 Safety should sit entirely outside that negotiation.
 Botox is a prescription-only medicine, so whoever administers it needs a genuine prescriber relationship and the training to spot and manage a rare complication, not just a confident manner.
-A clinic that cuts its price by cutting the consultation or skipping aftercare is a different problem from one that simply charges more for a second area, and the two should never be confused when you are comparing quotes.
+A clinic that cuts its price by cutting the consultation or skipping aftercare is a different problem from one that simply charges more for a second area, a fancier postcode, or a name-brand toxin, and the two should never be confused when you are comparing quotes.

 How to pay less